Hiring construction workers is challenging when competition for skilled labor is high and project demands keep growing.

 In construction, practical skills are as essential as theoretical knowledge.
 Consider setting up real-world scenarios or skill tests relevant to the job.
 These could involve reading blueprints, executing a small task, or demonstrating safety knowledge through a mock drill.
 These assessments give you a clear picture of the candidate’s proficiency.

-For instance, ask the candidate to perform a basic construction task, like measuring and cutting materials, to assess their proficiency with tools and materials.
+For instance, ask the candidate to perform a basic construction task, like measuring and cutting materials, to assess their proficiency.
 (You can do this during or after the interview process.)

 Conduct a hands-on job trial day